Project Update: August 6, 2019

 Temporary shoring is in progress for both tunnel end walls in preparation for starting tunnel construction in early September.
 As required by CSX, the boring operation for the tunnel will be done continuously, for the portion of the tunnel within the zone of influence under the track.

-Other construction activities currently underway or starting soon within the greenway corridor east of the railroad include:
+Other construction activities currently underway or starting soon include:

 Davis Drive Park remains open during construction, with access to the playground, shelter, restroom and soccer fields south of the shelter.
-However, Field #1 and portions of the parking lot are closed for construction, as well as the project area as a whole.
-Please stay out of the fenced off area and construction zone for everyone’s safety.
+However, Field #1 and portions of the parking lot are CLOSED for construction, as are the trail corridor and project area as a whole.
+Please stay out of the construction zone for everyone’s safety.

 Together, the White Oak Creek Greenway and Black Creek Greenway constitute the spine of the Town of Cary’s greenway system, totaling 14.5 miles of continuous trails that link multiple local, county and state recreational lands and facilities, four school sites, and numerous residential, shopping and employment areas.
 The White Oak Creek Greenway is a 7.3-mile-long trail connecting the Wake County section of the American Tobacco Trail (near the Wimberly Road trailhead) to Bond Park in Cary.
 In Bond Park, the White Oak joins the Black Creek Greenway and further connects to Wake County’s Lake Crabtree Park, Umstead State Park and Raleigh’s Capital Area Greenway system via Umstead.
 The White Oak/Black Creek Greenway corridor has been designated as a primary segment of the East Coast Greenway (ECG).